AP Television Writer

-NEW YORK (AP) - A new study shows that opponents of President Barack Obama's health care plan clearly beat supporters in getting their message across through the media, according to a study released Tuesday.
+NEW YORK (AP) - Opponents of President Barack Obama's health care plan decisively beat supporters in getting their message across through the media, according to a study released Tuesday.

-The Pew Research Center's Project for Excellence in Journalism found that opponents won because their positions were sharper and easier to understand.
-The critics also more frequently drove coverage, particularly when Tea Party demonstrations came to the fore.
+The Pew Research Center's Project for Excellence in Journalism said opponents won, in part, because their positions were sharper and easier to understand.
+Critics also more frequently drove the coverage, particularly when Tea Party demonstrations came to the fore.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)